Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 You can use any of of our services as long as you give proper credit.
 The credits must not:
 - Say the wrong thing, like "In collaboration with Ruby Devs" if we didn't collaborate with you directly
-- Be either invisible or not accessible to most
+- Be either invisible or not accessible to most people

 The credits must:
 - Be similar to "<insert name of service> made by Ruby Devs", without much alteration